beanboi7/django-api/README.md

 - Uses Django Rest Framework and JWT for authentication

 ## Todo
-- [ ] somehow figure why token isn't authenticating user kewk
+- [x] somehow figure why token isn't authenticating user kewk
+- [ ] Logging in our user with the jwt generated at registration